 As discussed in Note 2 to the financial statements, the Company sold substantially all of its operating assets on February 27, 2003.
-As a result, the company has changed its basis of accounting from the going concern basis to the liquidation basis of accounting as of December 31, 2002.
+As a result, the Company has changed its basis of accounting from the going concern basis to the liquidation basis of accounting as of December 31, 2002.
+As further discussed in Note 14 to the financial statements, the Company has restated its December 31, 2002 balance sheet to allocate the provision for loss on disposal of assets as a result of adopting the liquidation basis of accounting amongst those operating assets which were sold.
+The effect of this restatement had no effect on previously reported results of operations and cash flows.